Stocking rate economics

 The slower weight gain at the heavier stocking rate, if applied to a bullock production system, would result in a beast finishing approximately one year later (as a four and a half year old bullock instead of three and a half years).

 Price assumptions are for a purchase price of $1.80/kg live, a sale price of $1.80/kg for the faster finishing animals (low stocking rate) and $1.60/kg or $1.70/kg for the slower ones (high stocking rate).
-The $0.20/kg or $0.10/kg discounts for slower finish are clearly fatal for the high stocking rate treatment.
+The $0.20/kg or $0.10/kg discounts for slower finish diminish sales revenue for the high stocking rate treatment.

 In the absence of a discount for older finish (not shown), gross margin less interest would be about $700/100 hectares ($7.00/ha) higher for the high stocking rate (an unlikely price scenario).